 Backcountry Skiing in Colorado

-The trophy of Crested Butte’s natural playground is the backcountry skiing.
-This is why locals first visit, get hooked, and stay.
-Terrain options are endless.
-If it’s a short, half-day tour navigating low-angle, open glades you’re after, or if summiting a challenging peak and then skiing steep faces, couloirs, and trees is more your speed, CB’s off-piste skiing has it all.
+The trophy of Crested Butte’s natural playground is the backcountry.
+Terrain options are endless, from navigating low-angle, open glades to summiting a challenging peak and then skiing steep faces, couloirs, and trees.
 Our guides will set the perfect skin track while also pacing you and increasing your backcountry knowledge.

 A letter from your guide